matusm/At.Matus.MetaData.Abstractions/README.md

 Consume the interface in code or implement it for your storage needs.
 Example usage:

 Implementers should document:
-- How `AddRecord` determines which record receives the key/value pair.
+- Whether `AddRecord` overwrites existing values or behaves differently.
-- Behavior when a duplicate key is added.
+- Whether `Records` returns a live mutable reference or a defensive/read-only copy.
 - Thread-safety guarantees (if any).

 ## Building and publishing